Topological rigidity of small RCD(K,N) spaces with maximal rank: Eigenmap to a flat torus

 \subsection{Acknowledgments}

-The authors would like to thank Shouhei Honda, Raquel Perales, Xiaochun Rong, and Daniele Semola for helpful discussions, and Christine Escher for carefully reading and providing comments on a previous version of this paper.
+The authors would like to thank Shouhei Honda, Raquel Perales, Xiaochun Rong, and Daniele Semola for helpful discussions, Vitali Kapovitch for sharing the reference \cite{fisher-kalinin-spazier}, and Christine Escher for carefully reading and providing comments on a previous version of this paper.
+The authors are also grateful to two anonymous referees for their valuable feedback.
 While preparing this paper, Sergio Zamora held a Postdoctoral Fellowship at Max Planck Institute for Mathematics at Bonn.
-Xingyu Zhu held a Postdoctoral researcher position at the University of Bonn.
+Xingyu Zhu held a Postdoctoral researcher position at the University of Bonn and gratefully acknowledge the financial support by the Deutsche Forschungsgemeinschaft (DFG) within the CRC 1060, at University of Bonn project number 211504053.